TedHusted/awake/awake.md/awake.md

 Noah takes a deep breath and begins the presentation.
 Each slide has a graph or graphic, and Noah talks through each one.

 “Trainers are expected to attend the daily PDB input meetings in-person.
-To quote the manual: Live face-to-face voice meetings are the most secure way to exchange high-bandwidth communication.
+To quote the manual: Live face-to-face voice meetings are the most secure way to exchange high-bandwidth communication.”

+Liam says, “As we are doing now.”

+“Exactly.
+The link is nice, but nuance is lost in translation, so we use voice as much as possible.”

-“The brief includes input from the
+Liam nods and Noah continues, “The brief includes input from the

 * Department of Defense,
 * Central Intelligence Agency,